stephband/literal/README.md

 </template>
 ```

-A template tag may evaluate to a promise, so `fetch` and `import` can be
+A Literal template tag may evaluate to a promise, so `fetch` and `import` can be
 employed to import data:

 ```html